 Heart-Shaped Paper Clips

 If you’re down to the last minute and need a quick (and cute!) gift, then these heart-shaped paper clips do the trick.
 Click through to How About Orange for the how-to.
-Even more, you can add a sweet note or a new book and you’re done.
+Even more, add a sweet note or a new book, and you're done.

 Heart Tea Towels

 What’s more fun than stamping your heart out?
 We love Clumsy Crafter’s cute and elegant DIY heart tea towels.
 Grab those potatoes, carve, stamp, and follow the directions.
 You’ll have tons of fun!

 Your budding Picasso can make a Valentine’s Day gift with this easy-to-do shake painting.
 Head over to No Time for Flashcards to find out how to do this fun craft.
 Pick your colors, throw in hearts, and shake.
 It's the perfect present.